mrueda/beacon2-ri-tools/utils/README.md

   - Intended for researchers and non-technical users

 ### 2. **bff_portal**
-An API and web-based portal interface for browsing and querying Beacon v2 data in MongoDB.
+An API and web-based portal interface for browsing and querying Beacon v2 data **stored in MongoDB**.

-- **Purpose:** Enables quick and flexible exploration of the database through a web-based interface or API.
+- **Purpose:** Enables quick and flexible exploration of the MongoDB database through a web-based interface or API.
 - **Key Features:**
   - Simple REST-like queries
   - Supports collection browsing